High-performance liquid chromatography: Theoretical

-The theory of high performance liquid chromatography-HPLC is, at its core, the same as general chromatography theory.
-This theory has been used as the basis for system-suitability tests, as can be seen in the USP Pharmacopeia, which are a set of quantitative criteria, which test the suitability of the HPLC system to the required analysis at any step of it.
+The theory of general chromatography applies to HPLC.
+This theory is the basis for system-suitability tests of the United States Pharmacopoeia, which are a set of quantitative criteria for how suitable a HPLC system is to the required analysis at any step of it.

 This relation is also represented as a normalized unit-less factor known as the retention factor, or retention parameter, which is the experimental measurement of the capacity ratio, as shown in the Figure of Performance Criteria as well. t_{R} is the retention time of the specific component and t_{0} is the time it takes for a non-retained substance to elute through the system without any retention, thus it is called the Void Time.

 The ratio between the retention factors, k', of every two adjacent peaks in the chromatogram is used in the evaluation of the degree of separation between them, and is called selectivity factor, α, as shown in the Performance Criteria graph.

 The plate count N as a criterion for system efficiency was developed for isocratic conditions, i.e., a constant mobile phase composition throughout the run.
 In gradient conditions, where the mobile phase changes with time during the chromatographic run, it is more appropriate to use the parameter peak capacity P_{c} as a measure for the system efficiency.
 The definition of peak capacity in chromatography is the number of peaks that can be separated within a retention window for a specific pre-defined resolution factor, usually ~1.
 It could also be envisioned as the runtime measured in number of peaks' average widths.
 The equation is shown in the Figure of the performance criteria.
 In this equation tg is the gradient time and w(ave) is the average peaks width at the base.